 RIT Education Abroad offers 5 different types of programs:

-3) Exchanges are culturally immersive programs that allow you to directly enroll in a local university.
+3) Exchanges are culturally immersive programs that allow you to enroll directly in a local university.
 View RIT study abroad programs.

 4) Affiliate Programs are facilitated by partner universities and organizations to enhance the variety of locations and course offerings available to students.
 Visit The Compass to search and apply for Affiliate and RIT Study Abroad programs.